temporalio/temporal-polyglot/README.md

 * How to signal a Go Workflow from a Java workflow (and vice versa)
 * How to invoke an Activity written in Go from a Workflow written in Java (and vice versa)
 * How to query a Go Workflow from a Java Activity (and vice versa)
+* How to send signals from Java / Go Workflows to a PHP Workflow

 ### Running the demo